BYU-PCCL/holodeck/docs/usage/installation.rst

 Install Client via git
 =======================

 To use the latest version of Holodeck, you can install and use Holodeck simply by cloning the `BYU-PCCL/holodeck`_ repository, and ensuring it is on your ``sys.path``.

 .. _`BYU-PCCL/holodeck`: https://github.com/BYU-PCCL/holodeck

 The ``master`` branch is kept in sync with the pip repository, the ``develop`` branch is the bleeding edge of development.

-..
-TODO: Tag different commits in GitHub so users can easily clone specific versions of Holodeck
+If you want to download a specific release of Holodeck, each release is tagged in the Git repository.

 Docker Installation
 ===================